 The laissez faire approach to economics even applied at the state and local level.
 The general idea was that economic distress should be handled by private charity.
 There was some local economic relief but this was very limited.

 World War I moderated this picture a bit.
-For nearly 2 years, 1917-’18, the Federal Government intervened heavily in the economy to win the war.
+For nearly two years, 1917-18, the Federal Government intervened heavily in the economy to win the war.
 It allowed maintenance of membership agreements with the AFL unions to be sure production continued.
 Wages increased, but after World War I ended, so did these agreements.

 As a result of war time inflation, and the strong position workers were in, 1919 was a year of massive class struggle.
 In Seattle, workers had a general solidarity strike.
 The massive steel strike led by William Z. Foster nearly succeeded in unionizing the steel industry.
 Overall, 1919 was one of the biggest strike years in U.S. history.

 But these strikes did not break through.
 The Seattle General strike ended in a stalemate.
 The unionization of steel failed.
 Employers instituted the open shop.
 The Federal Government organized a massive Red Scare, driving out radicals, communists, anarchists and socialists.
 Many were deported.